 Over the years, several chemicals have been tested for use as soil fumigants.
 However, consistent beneficial effects have only been obtained with a few products and formulations (Munnecke and Van Gundy 1979; Wensley 1953).
-Combinations of several different fumigants are often more effective than single chemicals (Smith and Bega 1966), as is the case with methyl bromide and cholorpicrin (MBC).
+Combinations of several different fumigants are often more effective than single chemicals (Smith and Bega 1966). as is the case with methyl bromide and cholorpicrin (MBC).
 MBC is the most commonly used fumigant combination for forest nurseries, and although different formulations have been tested, the most popular and effective solution for controlling soil-borne pathogens is 67 percent methyl bromide and 33 percent chloropicrin.
 Most fungi are more susceptible to cholorpicrin mixtures than the methyl bromide alone (Ebben and others 1983; Munnecke and Van Gundy 1979).
 Other fumigants used less frequently include metam-sodium (Vapam®) and dazomet (Basamid®).

+1 Paper presented at the Intermountain Forest Nursery Association Annual Meeting, Bismarck, North Dakota, August 14-18, 1989.
 All fumigants kill soil microorganisms non-selectively through direct contact (Boone 1988).
-Susceptibility of microorganisms to fumigants is variable, especially at reduced or "sub-lethal" dosages.
+Susceptibility of microorganisms to fumigants is variable, especially at reduced or 'sub-lethal' dosages.
 However, all microorganisms are susceptible if fumigant concentrations are high enough.
 Fumigant action is largely affected by soil temperature, i.e., most chemicals are more effective at higher temperatures (Gandy and Chanter 1976).